cv00132/seventh-project/README.md

 * Assignment - * Build a jQuery Accordion WITHOUT using slideUp, slideDown, or slideToggle.
 Hint: use addClass & removeClass.
               * Only CSS3 transitions allowed.
 It should work for 2 or more sections.
               * Each paragraph in each section of the accordion should be a different length.
 It's important to learn how to deal with variable content length.
-              * Use the image below as an example

 1. CSS
   * Utilized transitions to enhance user experience